 That's what it's all about.

-There was a democratic letter.
+There was a Democratic letter.

-Mark Mark Thiessen in the Washington Post found this.
+Mark Thiessen in the Washington Post found this.

 And remember, Nancy Pelosi declared yesterday, and there was no change from the day before.

-It says, This reported refusal to cooperate with the Mueller probe sends a worrying signal to the Ukrainian people, as well as the international community about your government's commitment more broadly to support justice and the rule of law.
+It says, this reported refusal to cooperate with the Mueller probe sends a worrying signal to the Ukrainian people, as well as the international community, about your government's commitment more broadly to support justice and the rule of law.

-This is after they said, Well, you know, we've supported you all these years.
+This is after they said, well, you know, we've supported you all these years.

 It's the exact same thing, but it doesn't matter, Bill, does it?

-Not in not in this environment we live in.
+Not in this environment we live in.

 I want to get the story right.